About Cockatoo Island

 Getting to Cockatoo Island

 Catching a public ferry is the easiest way to get to Cockatoo Island.
-Harbour City Ferries run regular services to Cockatoo Island every day of the week, departing from Circular Quay, Darling Harbour and Barangaroo, as well as from wharves along the F3 Parramatta River ferry route.
+The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay and Barangaroo as well as from wharves along Parramatta River.